RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

  - `RETENTION` _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).

-    Used only if a new time sereies is created.
+    Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

     When set to 0, the series is not trimmed.
 If not specified: set to the global [RETENTION_POLICY](https://redis.io/docs/stack/timeseries/configuration/#retention_policy) configuration of the database (which, by default, is 0).